 Contact a Knowledgeable Texas ERISA Litigation Lawyer Today

-At the Law Offices of J. Price McNamara, our legal team will carefully guide you through the ERISA litigation process.
+At J. Price McNamara ERISA Insurance Claim Attorney, our legal team will carefully guide you through the ERISA litigation process.
 We can file the complaint against your insurance company on your behalf and represent you at all legal proceedings in court.
 To schedule a free case evaluation and legal consultation with a knowledgeable Texas ERISA litigation attorney, please contact us online today.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.